smartadserver/Unity-MobileSDK-Adapter/Documentation/implementation.md

 * all header files
 * the bundle file

-You will also need to import the right frameworks in the app and deactivate _Apple Transport Security_ (since the ad SDK does not support full HTTPS yet).
+You will also need to import the right frameworks in the app and deactivate _Apple Transport Security_ (since third party scripts might not support HTTPS yet).

 This is done in the ```iOSPostprocessBuild``` class, through the method ```LinkLibraries``` for the frameworks import and ```DeactivateATS``` for the _Apple Transport Security_ deactivation.